 - A high strength, medium-high density material.
 Suitable for use in nearly every application; recommended in load-bearing applications. - Aluminum channel is used in many build system kits and is very popular among teams of various skill levels.
 Channel is strong yet relatively lightweight, and offers many mounting options for teams. - 15 mm extrusion is compatible with M3 hardware, allowing teams to slide in bolts to their desired location.
 REV extrusion is not as great structurally, but is lighter than Misumi extrusion, which is more resistant to flexing and/or twisting under load.
 Both REV and Misumi extrusion are sold in bulk quantities, and Misumi has the option to cut to the half millimeter.
-Keep in mind that a lot of extrusion can add up quickly in terms of weight. - 8020 extrusion (1") is regularly used as the primary building system in FRC.
-It is definitely overkill for FTC purposes and should not be considered as the primary building component by teams.
+Keep in mind that a lot of extrusion can add up quickly in terms of weight. - Misumi and 8020 also offer aluminum extrusions in other sizes, such as 20mm and 1".
+20 mm extrusion can be a good choice if you need sturdier frame than provided by 15mm extrusion.
+Note that then you would need to buy special nuts, as 20mm extrusion is not compatible with M3 nuts.
+One inch extrusion is regularly used as the primary building system in FRC, but is definitely an overkill for FTC purposes.
 It may be useful in certain applications (for example, linear motion using v-groove bearings). - Aluminum flat and aluminum angle is widely available at hardware stores.
 In certain applications, such as adapting from different build systems, it is possible to drill custom adapter plates to mount mechanisms to the drivetrain.
 Aluminum angle is also a very sturdy structural support piece that takes up relatively little space, and can adapt to any build system.
-We suggest using /8" aluminum with drivetrain or mounting applications, and 1/16" aluminum for low-load situations. - Aluminum drawer slides, often with ball bearing sliders, are recommended over steel drawer slides primarily for weight purposes.
+We suggest using 1/8" aluminum with drivetrain or mounting applications, and 1/16" aluminum for low-load situations. - Aluminum drawer slides, often with ball bearing sliders, are recommended over steel drawer slides primarily for weight purposes.
 Refer to the Linear Motion section for more information. - Sheet aluminum is generally used for drivetrain plates on custom drivetrains.
-The recommended thickness is 1⁄4" or 3/16".
+The recommended thickness is 1/8" or 3/16".
 Because it is a plate, sheet aluminum will bend if not supported correctly with standoffs or channel.
 Only load the sheet in the plane that it is in (if the sheet is vertical, then only put vertical load on it; do not load it horizontally).
-However, there may be some applications that would benefit from a slight bit of flex for adjustability - in those cases, use your judgment and test it out for yourself!
+However, there may be some applications that would benefit from a slight bit of flex for adjustability in those cases, use your judgment and test it out for yourself!